shaussler/TheoreticalUniverse/theoretical_universe/differential_operators/minkowski-space/2-forms.rst

 .. {{{

 Rotations in spacetime can occur in six independent planes.
-Any rotation can be decomposed into a linear combination of basis rotations within each plane:
+Any rotation can be decomposed into a linear combination of basis rotations within each plane as:

 .. math::